Please be aware that the school will be closing at 12.30pm on Friday, 21st December.

-All Post 16 (just yr12 in 2017/18) students on three A Level courses are to study one of the extension courses that we offer.
+Post 16 students on three (or four) A Level courses are to study one of the extension courses that we offer.
 We feel this is important to bring a bit of colour and contrast to their academic studies.
 In a competitive world, we are confident that broadening their curriculum will help provide the breadth of study and skill set that increasingly universities, training courses and employers are expecting.

 The information below gives details of each of the courses on offer to help students make an informed choice and to select a course that is appropriate for them.

-Yr12 students will make this decision when they enrol on GCSE results day.
+Students will make this decision during year 11 as part of their application process (they will select two preferred options) and will finalise it when they enrol on GCSE results day.